Alternatives to Filing for Bankruptcy

 released from further liability.

-Loan Modification - if you've fallen behind on your mortgage payments,
+Loan Modification - if you've fallen behind on your mortgage payments, a

 loan modification may be an option to avoid foreclosure.
 Your attorney may be able to work